 Douthat

-The Natural Bridgeknown as Natty B by locals, in the eponymous Rockbridge County, Virginia is a geological formation in which Cedar Creek (a small tributary of the James River) has carved out a gorge in the mountainous limestone terrain, forming an arch 215 ft (66 m) high with a span of 90 ft (27 m).
+The Natural Bridge, known as Natty B by locals, in the eponymous Rockbridge County, Virginia is a geological formation in which Cedar Creek (a small tributary of the James River) has carved out a gorge in the mountainous limestone terrain, forming an arch 215 ft (66 m) high with a span of 90 ft (27 m).
 It consists of horizontal limestone strata, and is the remains of the roof of a cave or tunnel through which the creek once flowed.
 Natural Bridge has been designated a Virginia Historic Landmark and a National Historic Landmark. (wikipedia).
 The property was once surveyed by George Washington, was owned by Thomas Jefferson, and is now owned and operated by a private company.

 Cedar Creek, the unassuming body of water that formed the arch over millions of years, and dumps into the nearby James River